elunna/nerfhack-changelog/README.md

 * Weapons can be forged by applying a hammer while standing on a forge.
 * Items can pass over forges.
 * New forging feature: There is a one-time 1 in 30 chance of erodeproofing an item when dipping in a forge.
 After this occurs, the forge will instead emit a puff of steam.
-* Cold rays can cool forges.
+* Cold rays have a chance cool forges.

 ### Toilets